 - Transcripts from an accredited institution of higher learning indicating the candidate has earned a master’s degree, and a grade point average of 3.0 on a 4.0 scale;

 - Evidence of leadership in current and previous educator roles;

-- Formative and summative performance evaluations demonstrating excellence in teaching for a minimum of five (5) years*;
+- Formative and summative performance evaluations demonstrating excellence as an educator for a minimum of five (5) years*;

 - A writing sample; and

 - Three letters of recommendation (including one from a current supervisor)

 In their own words, UD PPP graduates share their experience in the program.

 What is your position/location now?
 I am entering my second year as an Assistant Principal at William Penn High School